Welcome to the Exeter Clinical Laboratory International website

 There are few scenarios where good clinical correlation with (or without) a CRP cannot guide patient management.
 If a second line inflammatory marker is required, as per the indications below, please request a Plasma Viscosity (PV).

-Erythrocyte Sedimentation Rate (ESR) will no longer be available to request this.
+Erythrocyte Sedimentation Rate (ESR) will no longer be available to request.

 PV should not be requested for routine situations.
 Ordercomms (ICE) will be set up to allow specification of PV request rationale: